-Sauk County Comprehensive Outdoor Recreation Plan 2008 and 2014 county-owned land and infrastructure improvements.
-Unlike the 2008 and 2014 plans, the current version of the CORP does not include an inventory of parks and amenities not owned by Sauk County.
+The most recent CORP was completed in 2020, and was a complete rewrite from the 2014 plan, with an updated inventory of county-owned land and infrastructure improvements.
+Unlike the 2008 and 2014 plans, the current versions of the CORP do not include an inventory of parks and amenities not owned by Sauk County.